INTRODUCTION

 Delivering online retail fast

 Nextar provides all-in-one POS solutions for small businesses and relies on MongoDB Atlas to provide a robust, flexible database environment.
 However, when the Covid-19 pandemic struck in early 2020, Nextar customers, most of whom operated strictly in the physical world, needed to retail online to offset lockdown conditions.
-Nextar needed a fast, accurate search solution and turned to Atlas Search.
+Nextar needed a fast, accurate search solution and turned to MongoDB Search on Atlas.
 Retailers now collectively offer hundreds of thousands of products via templated online storefronts, hosted by Nextar.

 THE CHALLENGE